Shopify/polaris/src/components/TextField/README.md

 #### Do

-- Use the label to provide instructions critical to using the text field.
+- Use the label to provide instructions critical to using the text field
-- Use help text and placeholder text to provide additional, non-critical instructions.
+- Use help text and placeholder text to provide additional, non-critical instructions

 #### Don’t